 We work hard to meet the needs of our community, no matter what stage you are in your life.

 Give us a call to find out how we can help you.

 Jennifer K. Reid

 After graduating from Dalhousie Law School in 2011, Jennifer completed her articles in Northern Manitoba with Legal Aid, serving remote indigenous communities.
 She returned to Nova Scotia in 2012, expanding on her family law practice until founding Merida Law with Hillary and Katie in 2022.
 Jennifer strives to help her clients navigate through a difficult time in their lives with empathy and efficiency.
 Having appeared at all levels of court in Nova Scotia, she is an experienced and effective advocate, while recognizing the financial and emotional toll court can take.
 Jennifer has trained in Collaborative Family Law and Mediation which allows her to offer her clients a supportive and interest-based alternative to court.
 Passionate about access to justice, Jennifer helps guide her clients through the process that is right for them.
 Jennifer is also dedicated to serving the wider community through her role on a number of boards and committees.
-She is currently a Director on the Nova Scotia Legal Aid Commission, and a member of the Canadian Bar Association’s National Access to Justice Subcommittee.
+She is currently a Director on the Nova Scotia Legal Aid Commission, and a member of the Supreme Court Family Division Liaison Committee.
 When she’s not at the office Jennifer can be found running around with her 3 boys, whale watching, or curled up with a coffee and a good book.